seqan/raptor/doc/tutorial/02_layout/index.md

 If we choose our `b` (`m`) to be very large, then we need more memory but get higher accuracy.
 (Storage consumption is growing exponentially.)
 In addition, calculating the layout can take longer with a high `b` (`m`).
-If we have many user bins and observe a long runtime, then it is worth choosing a somewhat smaller `b` (`m`).
+If we have many user bins and observe a long layout computation time, then it is worth choosing a somewhat smaller `b` (`m`).
 Furthermore, the relative error of the HLL estimate increases with a decreasing `b` (`m`).
 Based on our benchmarks, we believe that anything above `m = 512` should be fine.

 #### Advanced options for HLL sketches